 Six percent of adult New Zealanders have diabetes mellitus and one in four have prediabetes.
 Rates of both are rapidly increasing, and are higher among Māori and Pacific people.

-Our research team have developed an innovative digital health programme which supports prevention and self-management of prediabetes and diabetes.
+The research team have developed an innovative digital health programme which supports prevention and self-management of prediabetes and diabetes.
 The programme is delivered via web and mobile-based platforms, integrates with primary care providers, and utilises peer support, health coaches, health tracking, and tools with engaging content to drive behaviour change.

 Initial pilot results showed that over 70% of pre-diabetics had normal blood glucose levels after four months on the programme.